Josephrp/scitonic/src/documentation/CONTRIBUTING.md

 - **Merge**: Once your PR has been approved and passes all checks, it will be merged into the main codebase.

 ## Code of Conduct
-Please adhere to the Code of Conduct laid out in the `CODE_OF_CONDUCT.md` [file](src/documentation/CODE_OF_CONDUCT.md).
+Please adhere to the Code of Conduct laid out in the `CODE_OF_CONDUCT.md` [file](src/documentation/CODE_OF_CONDUCT.md) file.
 Respectful collaboration is key to a healthy open-source environment.

 ## Questions or Additional Help
 If you need further assistance or have any questions, please don't hesitate to ask in our Discord community or directly in GitHub issues.